Scrabble (game show): Other Tournaments

-During the 1984–90 run, Scrabble held occasional tournaments, including two Tournament of Champions in February 1985 and May 1986, a $25,000 TV Game Players Vs. Board Game Players tournament in November 1985, a $50,000 Teen Tournament in July 1986, and the aforementioned All-American Tournament.
+During the 1984–90 run, Scrabble held occasional tournaments, including two Tournament of Champions in February 1985 and May 1986, a $25,000 TV Game Contestants vs. Board Game Contestants tournament in November 1985, a $50,000 Teen Tournament in July 1986, and the All-American Tournament.
 In the February 1985 tournament the final grand prize was determined by the amount of $500 and $1,000 bonuses won in the Crossword Round, with $35,000 as the base amount, a payout structure later used for the Bonus Sprint in the 1993 revival.
 The other tournament in May 1986 was played for $50,000.

 Licensed merchandise

 A board game based on this version was released by Selchow & Righter as TV Scrabble in 1987.
-It was the only home version which was originally a board game itself until Trivial Pursuit: Game Show released by Parker Brothers in 1993 and Celebrity Name Game released by Playmonster (formerly Patch) in 2016.

 Broadcast history

 Original run

 Scrabble premiered in the 11:30 am time slot on July 2, 1984.
 The time slot had been occupied by the Bob Eubanks-hosted game show Dream House for the past 20 months.
 The show went up against the highly rated CBS game show The Price Is Right and four ABC game shows (Family Feud, All-Star Blitz, Double Talk, and Bargain Hunters) in its time slot during the first three years of its run.
 On September 7, 1987, Scrabble was moved to the 12:30 p.m. time slot in order to make room for the daytime version of Win, Lose or Draw (replacing Wordplay, which had been canceled by NBC earlier that summer).
 The competitors in that time slot were the soap operas The Young and the Restless and Loving.
 The show lasted 1 1/2 years in that time slot, as it was moved to the 10:00 a.m. time slot on March 27, 1989, after both Sale of the Century (another Reg Grundy show) and Super Password ended their runs.
 The 12:30 p.m. time slot was taken over by the soap opera Generations.
 Scrabble aired against the CBS version of Family Feud in that time slot, and remained there until its final episode aired on March 23, 1990.
 Three days later, the show's time slot was occupied by reruns of 227.

-This version of Scrabble aired in reruns from 1991 to 1995 on USA Network.